amazon-archives/aws-full-stack-template/workshop/readme.md

 In order to maximize your time at the workshop, please make sure you have an AWS account set up.
 If you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

+In addition to your AWS account, you will need to make sure you have sufficient privileges to create, modify, and delete resources on your AWS account.
+For the purposes of this workshop, we recommend you have admin privileges.

 *Be sure to shut down/remove all resources once you are finished with the workshop to avoid ongoing charges to your AWS account (see instructions on cleaning up/tear down in **Part 4: Cleanup** below.*

 &nbsp;